netw0rm/atlaskit/packages/ak-avatar/README.md

 avatar.src = 'my/avatar/src.png';
 ```
 ### `avatar.label` : string
 The label for the Avatar.
-Used by screen readers.
+Used by screen readers and as fallback content should
+the image fail to load.

 **Kind**: instance property of Avatar
 **HTML Example**